leo0514/vpc-on-classic-network/using-lbaas.md

 ### Configuring resource group access policies for users
 {: #configuring-resource-group-access-policies-for-users}

-To create a load balancer, you'll need access to a resource group.
+To create a load balancer, you need access to a resource group.
 The user who is creating a load balancer must have proper access to the resource group provided, or to the default resource group, if none is provided.

 1. Navigate to **Manage > Account > Users**.
-You'll see a list of the users with access to your IBM Cloud account.
+A list of the users with access to your IBM Cloud account is shown.
 2. Select the name of the user to whom you want to assign an access policy.
 If the user is not shown, click **Invite users** to add the user to your IBM Cloud account.
 3. Select **Assign access**.
 4. Select **Assign access within a resource group**.
-5. From the **Resource group** drop-down list, select the desired resource group.
+5. From the **Resource group** list, select the wanted resource group.
-6. From the **Assign access to a resource group** drop-down list, select the desired access.
+6. From the **Assign access to a resource group** list, select the wanted access.
-7. From the **Services** drop-down list, select the desired services.
+7. From the **Services** list, select the wanted services.
 9. Select **Assign** to assign the resource group access policy to the user.

 ### Configuring resource access policies for users